Strengths-based Approach to Geriatric Mental Health Care

 Continuing education credit: 5 hours (0.5 CEUs)

-The presentation and characteristics of late-life depression are unique.
+Theee presentation and characteristics of late-life depression are unique.
 This seminar focuses on understanding the impact of late-life depression and the importance of appropriately identifying the nature of the depression and applying appropriate treatment approaches.
+It is easy to see what is wrong, but strengths-based care management focuses upon what is "right" with the older adult.

 You learn about: